Zhiyuan-GG/zhiyuanwang.github.io/_pages/about.md

 # 👨‍🎓 Education
 - *Sep 2023 - (now)*, University of Electronic Science and Technology of China (UESTC), Master of Computer Science and Technology.
-- *Sep 2019 - Jun 2023*, Chongqing University of Posts and Telecommunications (CQUPT), Bachelor of Internet of Things Engineering (*Distinction*).
+- *Sep 2019 - Jun 2023*, Chongqing University of Posts and Telecommunications (CQUPT), Bachelor of Internet of Things Engineering (*Hons*).

 # 💬 Academic Services
 **Program Committee Member of Conferences:**